The Australian readership is somewhat spasmodically served by a range of books and

 passion for the Mini and Moke range of vehicles in Australia.
 Recommended.

-The Australian Mini & Moke - John Sneddon 2nd Ed. (reviewed April 2023)
+Australian Mini & Moke - John Sneddon 2nd Ed. (reviewed April 2023)

 Overall opinion: A massive fail.